 - 3.1.
 The DSG is a ring-fenced grant for education and can only be used for the purposes of the Schools Budget as defined in the School and Early Years Finance (England) Regulations. - 3.2.
 The original DSG budget for the financial year 2016-17, was approved by the Cabinet Member for Education and endorsed by Schools Forum in January 2016, with subsequent changes approved throughout the financial year.
-This report provides the Cabinet Member for Education with the year-end outturn position as at 31st March 2017.
+This report provides Schools Forum with the year-end outturn position as at 31st March 2017.